 Jennifer Block is an American writer and anti-transgender activist.
 Block is a central figure in 21st-century media attacks on trans healthcare.

-Block is an embedded reporter with anti-trans groups like Genspect, attending their events and laundering their extremist views into mainstream media.
+Block is an embedded reporter with anti-trans hate groups like Genspect, attending their events and laundering their extremist views into mainstream media.

 Overview